SukunaXRyomen/Appreciation-pt/README.md

 stink stimk stinkkkyyyyy !! u stink ok jay? bye

-[cxquette](https://github.com/cxquette) was written an appreciation letter from an Anonymous!
+[cxquette](https://github.com/cxquette) was written an appreciation letter from an [electrifypink](https://github.com/electrifypink)!

-YOUR SOOOO COOL AND BESTEST FRIEND #BOOMF OKAY I LIKE YOUR SKINS YOU COOL BOI HAHAHAHAHAHAHAHAHA [electrifypink](https://github.com/electrifypink) made this message, hi bard
+YOUR SOOOO COOL AND BESTEST FRIEND #BOOMF OKAY I LIKE YOUR SKINS YOU COOL BOI HAHAHAHAHAHAHAHAHA electrifypink made this message, hi bard

 .